- 5 Dec 2019

 The Scottish Government has a contract in place with Craigforth to carry out an evaluation of shared equity schemes.
 Contact details for Craigforth are

 Castle Business Park

 Only with your express written permission would any of your feedback /testimonials gained from Customer Satisfaction Surveys be used for publicity purposes.

 Receiving information about you

 We may receive the following information from third parties:

 - benefits information, including awards of Housing Benefit/Universal Credit, from you or your representative;

 - payments made by you to us, from All Pay Ltd;

 - communications regarding your shared equity application or agreement from your representatives (e.g. Solicitor, Independent Financial Adviser, Medical or Social Care Practitioner);

-- communications from Police Scotland where fraud or money laundering is being investigated.
+- communications from the Police where fraud or money laundering is being investigated.